rainstf/mdpreview/README.md

 ### Building MDPreview Server

 This plugin uses a binary executable file to communicate with Neovim and host a web server.
-It does not come pre-built, so you'll need a Go compiler to build it.
+It does not come pre-built, so you will need a Go compiler to build it

 > [!CAUTION]
 > Before running anything, please verify its contents.
 It's never a good idea to blindly execute scripts/commands—especially ones found on the internet.